China Recycling Energy Corporation

-China Recycling Energy Corporation, was set up on May, 1980 (formerly known as China Digital Wireless, Inc., and changed its name in March 2007) and now is based in Xi'an City, Shaanxi Province.
+China Recycling Energy Corporation was set up in May 1980 (formerly known as China Digital Wireless, Inc., and changed its name in March 2007) and now is based in Xi'an City, Shaanxi Province.
 The company focuses on markets in China about energy savings and recycling products and services, including design and finance the customized recycling systems for industrial applications, civil construction.

 History

 The company began operations as a microbrewery of beers in 1980.
 On August 6, 2004, it changed its name from Boulder Acquisitions, Inc. to China Digital Wireless, Inc., marketing in pager and mobile phone distribution until May 10, 2007, when the company completely ceased these businesses.
 In December 2006, the company extended its business to the energy saving and recycling industry.
 On March 8, 2007, it finally changed its name to current China Recycling Energy Corporation.

 In May 2004, Shanghai TCH was established; In November 2007, Xi’an TCH Energy Technology Co., Ltd was established; In November 2007, Shanghai TCH Energy Technology Co., Ltd. acquired Xingtai Huaxin Energy Tech Co., Ltd.; In April 2009, Erdos TCH Energy Saving and Development Co., Ltd. was established.